SOAP - A History of Sweny's Pharmacy

 The book also contains a detailed portrait of Sweny's managing director, PJ Murphy, as well details about the famous lemon soap that is still sold there today.

-SOAP: A History of Sweny's Pharmacy will be launched in Sweny's Pharmacy on Friday, June 12th (more details to follow; be sure to subscribe to our newsletter and socials to stay informed!)
+SOAP: A History of Sweny's Pharmacy will be available in May 2026 (more details to follow; be sure to subscribe to our newsletter and socials to stay informed!)

 Comments